 Yes.
 Classes are not cancelled due to teacher absence.

 Does the College have a canteen?

 Yes.
-The College Refectory is open from 8.00am to 2.30pm every day during term-time and serves both hot and cold breakfasts and lunch.
+The two-storey College Refectory is open from 8.00am to 2.30pm every day during term-time and serves both hot and cold breakfasts and lunch.

 How do I pay for food?